Top Picks

 Overview

-If your projects involve marking the centers on an edge of wood (furniture backs, stair railings, ends of dimensional lumber, slats) then this nifty jig will quickly and accurately give you a center line to work from.
+Suppose your projects involve marking the centers on the wood’s edge (furniture backs, stair railings, ends of dimensional lumber, slats).
+This nifty jig will quickly and accurately give you a center line to work from.

 Pros